MatzoMT/csci4800/milestone4.md

 - Does adding a grade calculator and default calculated grade to the student view of eLC improve a students’ ability to determine their standing in a course?
     - By analyzing the tasks related to the speed at which students can determine and calculate their overall course grade

 For each question, if a t-test reveals that there is a statistically significant difference in the times between the two groups on the corresponding task(s), we will be able to gain insight into our research question.
+For example, if the t-test performed on the values for the task "Categorize the grade items under given categories" shows a significant p-value, we will have reason to conclude that the redesigned interface using a drag-and-drop table improved the instructor's speed at the task of categorizing grade items.

 For the survey data, measuring the user’s ability and ease of completing their task on a numerical scale, the numerical data in the responses would be collected into a spreadsheet like the quantitative data.
 From there, a simple data analysis can be performed to find a relation between the different eLC formats and user response.
 This analysis can be as simple as comparing the percentage of users reporting a positive, negative, or neutral response between the two types of inerfaces.
 This will allow us to potentially falsify the following research questions:
 - Does adding a grade calculator and default calculated grade to the student view of eLC improve a students’ ability to determine their standing in a course?